zekusmaximus/VA_MANUSCRIPT/archive/chapters/chapter-02-the-wasteland-connection.md

       "I wasn't sure you were real," Amara admitted.
 "The data patterns you sent " "Are happening everywhere."
 Another figure appeared: tall, thin, with fingers that moved constantly over a hidden interface.
 "I'm Jin.
 Network security.
 And you're not the only one who's noticed."
       Jin's gesture painted the air with light, a holographic display of power grids.
 Not just Luminara's, but others.
 Cities across the globe, their neural networks pulsing with the same systematic disruptions.
+      "We have a four-hour window before the next deep-spectrum drone pass," Nia said, eyes on a separate timer that ticked down in the corner of Amara's feed.
+"If we're going to show you the ground truth, it has to be now."
       "Corporate optimization protocols," a familiar voice added.
 Ravi stepped into view, his usual control room precision replaced by something more urgent.
 "But look at the pattern beneath the pattern."
       He manipulated the display, and Amara's breath caught.
 Beneath the official power flows, barely visible, ran other networks.
 Unofficial connections, community systems, improvised solutions, a hidden web of human ingenuity that the corporate programs were slowly, methodically mapping.
       "Impossible," Amara whispered, but her hands were already moving through the data.
 "The security systems we designed "